Safety & Rules

 Please note: 80% of all fire victims do not burn to death; they suffocate from the toxic smoke produced by the fire.
 Therefore, never underestimate the smoke and always ensure your own safety!

-Beverages (water and juice, no alcohol) are only permitted on the Festival Island in transparent, soft containers (up to 1 liter) per person (e.g., drink pouches, soft plastic bottles).
-Feel free to use the water taps to fill up your container.
-Glass bottles, cans, and hard plastic bottles will be rejected.
+Beverages (ONLY water) are only permitted on the Festival Island in transparent, soft containers (up to 1 liter) per person (e.g., drink pouches, soft plastic bottles).

 There is a strict ban on glass.
 Beverages may only be brought into the camp area in cans, Tetra Paks, or PET/plastic bottles.